 Healing is a journey, not a destination

 When I first liberated myself from the abuse, I thought that was the biggest step.
 I had a vision that getting him out of my house and several states away would be the beginning of peace and an end of fear and sadness.
-Several months later, when my divorce was finalized, I realized clearly that this was not the end, but the beginning of another challenge.
+Several months later, when my divorce was finalized, I realized that this was clearly not the end, but the beginning of another challenge.
 Healing.

 The bigger picture for those of us who have survived an abusive partner is not just the healing and reframing of our lives, but doing it under the constant barrage of continued abuse.
 I have yet to find any abuse survivor, male or female, who was not subject to continued abuse post-escape.
 Mine began the day after my divorce was final, when it sunk in to him that I had finally gone through with it.
 The abuse quickly morphs and takes other forms.
 If you aren’t prepared for it, it can stop your healing so solidly you will feel like you are living in quicksand.
 Each day becomes a struggle just to keep your head up and breathing air.

-But…let me share with you what I discovered and what I achieved because of it.
+But let me share with you what I discovered and what I achieved because of it.

 Getting Off the Crazy Train

 I discovered that in order to heal myself, I had to stop trying to heal him, which had been essentially a lifelong habit.
 That meant stopping all attempts at rational negotiation, because he is not rational.
-That meant stopping forcing my children to have a relationship or interact with him because of my own fear, because their pain caused me more of my own.
+That meant stopping forcing my children to have a relationship or interact with him because of my own fear—because their pain caused me more of my own.
 That meant stopping trying to “make sense of crazy,” because his behavior will never, ever make sense.
 It also meant stopping trying to get him to comply with the legal orders.
-Yep… you read that right.
+Yep, you read that right.
 It got to a point where it was obvious that his lack of compliance was simply another form of abuse.
-All of this stuff sucked the life out of me and generally just kept me on the Crazy Train.
+All of this stuff sucked the life out of me, and generally just kept me on the Crazy Train.

 Over time, as I learned to let go of my own behavior patterns that had evolved as a response to his, I found myself again.
 That gave me the blank canvas I needed to paint a new picture of my life.
 Was it easy?
 Absolutely not!
-There were days when I literally had to force myself out of bed for a couple of hours, or I could be found laying on the floor crying, or I couldn’t remember when I had taken a shower last.
-There were some days just too dark to even think about now, days when the only thing that kept me going was knowing that if I didn’t, my children would end up alone with the abuser.
+There were days when I literally had to force myself out of bed for a couple of hours, or I could be found lying on the floor crying.
+Or I couldn’t remember when I had taken a shower last.
+There were some days just too dark to even think about now; days when the only thing that kept me going was knowing that if I didn’t, my children would end up alone with the abuser.
 So I vowed to myself that he would not defeat me, and I would take one positive step every day, no matter how small.